 The code is fairly simple but introduces concepts like timing and conditional statements.
 Students can get creative and think of other ways to press the splats, like students in Eric Turrill’s PE class did below:

-Introducing coding through games that students are already familiar with is a great way to start.
+Introducing coding games that students are already familiar with is a great way to start.
 To go even further, you could ask the students to get into small groups and modify the rules for the same game to add some complexity.
 They could add a stopwatch to any game to make it a speed competition or they can add sounds, or code a celebration sound and light show when the game ends.
-Eventually, students can work their way up to creating their own games.
-The ultimate goal is to introduce computational thinking in a fun, active way that gets students moving and collaborating with each other.
+Eventually, students can work their way up to creating their own active games.
+The ultimate goal is to introduce STEM learning in a fun, active way that gets students moving and collaborating with each other.